RabbitSnore/CLIMR/README.md

 ## Compendium Structure

-The CLIMR project compendium comprises two main parts, one hosted on the Open Science Framework (OSF; https://osf.io/ra3dp/) and one hosted on GitHub (https://github.com/RabbitSnore/CLIMR).
+The CLIMR project compendium comprises two main parts, one hosted on the Open Science Framework (OSF; <https://osf.io/ra3dp/>) and one hosted on GitHub (<https://github.com/RabbitSnore/CLIMR>).
 The OSF repository for CLIMR contains the materials, methods, and data (when data are collected).
 The GitHub repository contains the code necessary to execute and reproduce the statistical analyses for the project.

+This repository is structured as follows:

+- The source file for compiling the project is located in the root directory.
+- The source files to render analysis reports (i.e., `.Rmd` files) in the root directory. - The source files for data wrangling, visualization, simulation, effect calculation, and analysis are located in the `/R/` directory.
+- Rendered figures are located in the `/figures/` directory.
+- Some data are located in the `/data/` directory, and data required for analyses will be downloaded automatically from the Open Science Framework as required.
+- Rendered reports are located in the `/reports/` directory.

 ## (Re-)Building the Project